 The Football Association

-What is the main role of the Football Association?
+What is the main role of the FA?

-The Football Association is a Member Association of FIFA and consequently is in charge of the England national football team at full level and all England teams at all levels below full international.
-Currently the Football Association is in charge of 11 England football teams.
+The FA has many roles, from developing amateur and the youth levels of the game, to working with the professional side.
+It is a member association of FIFA and is in charge of the England national football team at full level and all England teams at all levels below full international.

-The FA Cup is the cup competition in England which is administered and overseen by the Football Association.
-The Football Association is also in control of Wembley Stadium.
+The FA Cup is the cup competition in England which is administered and overseen by the FA.
+The FA is also in control of Wembley Stadium.

 The Premier League

 The Football Association Premier League (FAPL) Ltd is the body which runs the top flight of English Football – the Premier League.